hgshah/CMPUT404F22/README.md

 ```

 Note:
-- The port number 8080 doesn't matter.
+- The port 8080 matters because that's the node we want to connect to based on NODE_CREDENTIALS.
+See RemoteUtils.py.
 - The port number being the last argument matters, though!

 You must run the postgres database as you're running the server!